osuAkatsuki/acachesuki/README.md

 # Acachesuki
-A simple dedicated leaderboard handler for our Ripple stack.
+A simple dedicated leaderboard, score submission, and pubsub handlers for our Ripple stack.
 Made to take some pressure off our good ol' pal Lets.

 ![Image Showing Requests](https://i.imgur.com/OpAWUVq.png)